 A demo account makes it very easy to try out binary options trading without risking any real money.
 They not only allow you to get to grips with how binary options work but also provide the opportunity for you to test out your trading methods and strategies.
 Whilst binary options demo accounts are a great way to develop your trading skills, actually finding one that offers a completely free demo service can often be a challenge.

-A great broker with a free and unlimited demo account is Optionfair.
-There you can signup and start trading with a virtual trading platform.
+A great broker with a free and unlimited demo account is YesOption.
+There you can signup and start trading with a virtual trading platform after asking live support to open one for you.
 Click here to start trading for free!

 What is a demo account?

 Demo accounts allow traders to purchase binary options using virtual money whilst still maintaining the regular features of a real trading account.
 This means that binary options can be purchased in exactly the same way as they would be in the real market and the prices that you see reflect the real, live trading prices.
 This makes demo trading different to a simple simulation of the markets and explains why they are so popular, even with experienced investors who use them as valuable strategy-testing tools.
 Trading via a demo account is a completely free service and you will never part with, or unfortunately gain, any money through trading on a demo platform.